1, Is There Power?

 The exhaust duct is cooling the water vapour.
 Decline the duct or insulate the exhaust duct.
 See installation page for more info.

-The higher the number the more humid you making the room.
+The higher the number on the dial, the more humid you making the room.

 No because there is no water produced.
 To understand the general principle see the movie.